"Old Bricks - history at your feet"

 Photo by Marco Sonntag.

 Burham Brick, Lime & Cement Co. near Aylesford, Kent was started in 1852, by Thomas Cubitt, the architect of Queen Victoria's Osborne House.
 In 1871 it became a Limited Company.
 He produced millions of different kinds of bricks including Pether's Patent ornamental bricks, which were made by forcing Gault clay into a hinged iron mould.
 By this method any elaborate design could be produced, which made it affordable and a durable means of decoration.
 Bricks were also supplied via their own barges for the London sewers and the Thames Embankment.
 As well as bricks he produced lime and cement and by 1900 the company was formed into APCM and was well known for its Blue Circle brand of Portland cement.
-The works in Burham closed in 1941, photos of it now are here.
+The works in Burham closed in 1941.
 Photos by Tong Shan Hui and info by Martyn Fretwell.

 Photos by Ken Evans.